mirllalino/mirllalino/README.md

 ### Hi there 👋

-My name is Mirlla Lino, I'm from Brazil 🇧🇷 , I'm a I.T student and I'm learning programming languages for front-end
+My name is Mirlla Lino, I'm from Brazil 🇧🇷 , I'm a I.T student.

 <div>
   <a href="https://github.com/mirllalino">